calvin-cs262-fall2020-teamG/predestination-client/README.md

 CS 262 Client Repo - the master branch contains a working version of the app

+To find out more about our project, please check our [project repo](https://github.com/calvin-cs262-fall2020-teamG/predestination-client)

 ## Some instructions to keep in mind...

 1. Run `npm install`